Dual Diagnosis Treatment OC & The Link Between Addiction and Suicide

 Fortunately, many rehabilitation centers can address addiction and suicide with dual diagnosis treatment OC.
 In order to receive a dual diagnosis, the patient must be able to be diagnosed with each condition on its own.

 It is important that those who are addicted to drugs and also suffering from a mental illness receive dual diagnosis treatment OC because the addiction often cannot be separated from the mental illness.
 Most of the time, a healthcare professional cannot tell the patient which of the conditions presented itself first.
 They can’t even definitively state that one is causing the other.
-For example, someone suffering from an obsessive compulsive disorder may be suffering from the same effects that a drug addiction would cause, so it is imperative to treat both at the same time.
+For example, someone suffering from an obsessive-compulsive disorder may be suffering from the same effects that drug addiction would cause, so it is imperative to treat both at the same time.

 Origins of the Opioid Crisis

 This crisis has been able to grow in large part because of the reduction in mental health spending since 2008.
 This year, the government decided to cut mental health spending even more.
-This will mean that the 70 million people who depend on Medicaid will lose funding for treatment of their addictions.
+This will mean that the 70 million people who depend on Medicaid will lose funding for the treatment of their addictions.

 The government has decided to address this problem recently.
 President Donald Trump created the “Commission on Combating Drug Addiction and the Opioid Crisis.”
 The purpose of this commission is to provide President Trump with solutions to the present opioid crisis.

 Psychiatrist John Mann has stated that we currently have the means to prevent suicide but that the leadership doesn’t currently exist in Washington that would implement strategies on the federal or state level.
 With the creation of the above-mentioned commission, we may begin to see a difference in the way mental health and the opioid crisis are treated.